A Successful High School Career

 Dual enrollment students are eligible for a grant via the Dual Enrollment Grant Program.
 Please visit TN Student Assistance Corporation Dual Enrollment Grant for more information about applying for this grant.

-Students taking any Dual Enrollment class should discuss, with a College/University Admissions Counselor, whether or not it will transfer to the College/University they plan to attend in the fall.
+Students taking any Dual Enrollment class should discuss, with a College/University Admissions Counselor, whether or not it will transfer to the College or University they plan to attend in the fall.

 Students have an opportunity to gain credit for a previously failed course that was taught within a Williamson County School by completing a computer-based program called A+ Credit Recovery.
 Complete the Credit Recovery Application and contact your child’s school counselor for eligibility information and to apply.